|Policy Title: Campus Safety (Clery Act)||Category: Public Safety/Risk Management|

 - Provide regular, mandatory training for all CSAs.

-- Through the CSUPD and other appropriate departments, establish and conduct programs at all University campus locations to educate the campus and surrounding community about the Clery Act and Clery Act obligations, and to promote general awareness of all crime and safety-related issues at all University locations.
+- Through CSUPD, Safety and Risk Services, and other appropriate departments, establish and conduct programs at all University campus locations to educate the campus and surrounding community about the Clery Act and Clery Act obligations, and to promote general awareness of all crime and safety-related issues at all University locations.

 - In the event that a student is reported as missing for 24 hours, initiate specific notification procedures within 24 hours after receiving the report.
 See the Missing Students Notification section of this policy for additional information.